Focus on you

 You can take your account with you if you leave Bread Financial

-Up to $640* if you re-enroll in the FSA the next year If you enroll in the Base or Premier HDHP, carryover FSA dollars will transfer to a LPFSA
+Up to $660 will carry over into 2026 if you re-enroll in an FSA.
+The new carryforward amount for 2027 is $680.
+If you enroll in the Base or Premier HDHP, carryover FSA dollars will transfer to an LPFSA

 Can be used to pay for medical, prescription drug, dental and vision expenses.